mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/PIDF-loops.rst

 ------------------------------------------
 Control.
 We are completely serious.
 Loops enable us to finely control practically any part of the robot.
 Yes, you can just set power to a motor with a joystick.
 That is fine for some mechanisms.
-If you haven’t even tried doing this yet, STOP RIGHT NOW!
+If you haven't even tried doing this yet, STOP RIGHT NOW!
 Go and make your robot move!
 Start simple, then build your way up to complex controls.

 Other mechanisms are very difficult to manage.
 Anything from battery voltage, to wheel wear can